maitrix-org/llm-reasoners/autorace/README.md

 Currently, we have supported:

- `dataset_list=['gsm8k', 'strategyqa', 'AQuA', 'cosmos', 'multistep_arithmetic', 'word_sorting', 'logical_deduction']`
+ `dataset_list=['gsm8k', 'strategyqa', 'aqua', 'cosmos', 'multistep_arithmetic', 'word_sorting', 'logical_deduction']`

 * If you want to evaluate your reasoning model on other datasets, you should first generate the criteria.
-First, you should write **criteria generation prompt**.
-We provide an example in `CRITERION_GENERATION_PROMPT.txt`, which is for the `AQuA` dataset.
+As shown in Fig.2 in the paper, we need to provide several examples of wrong reasoning chains to generate the criteria.
+We provide an example in `EXAMPLE_WRONG_CHAINS_AQUA.txt`, which includes several wrong reasoning chains on the `AQuA` dataset.
 You should follow the format:

   ``` txt
   Question: